Size Up Your Site: Start Planning Your Landscape

 Once you have taken adequate notes, you’ll have a much better understanding about the overall layout of your landscaping site.
 This can help you plan the best options without making costly or time-consuming mistakes.
 For example, planting the wrong tree that will outgrow a corner in a few years, or choosing building materials that won’t stand up to your climate can present issues.

-Tips for Landscape Surveying
+Quick Tips for Landscape Surveying

 You can never have too much information at your fingertips when you are surveying your site for landscaping changes.
 More techniques that can give you all the information you need include…